 When determining whether the QOF substantially improves invested property, the IRS will look to the building and disregard the underlying land.

 A taxpayer who appropriately utilized the QOZ program to defer gain may be able to dispose of their QOF investment and still defer their gain if they reinvest those amounts into another QOF.

 The 180-day period in which taxpayers must invest in a QOF typically begins on the last day of the partnership’s taxable year.
 Specifically, the clock begins on the date when the gain would be recognized for Federal income tax purposes.

 Identifying ways to limit and reduce taxable income is an essential practice that makes sense for taxpayers to focus on.
 The various changes implemented by tax reform have changed the available opportunities for many to leverage.
-The tax incentives available through the Qualified Opportunity Zones Program represents a significant opportunity for those looking for an additional tax savings boost.
+The tax incentives available through the Qualified Opportunity Zones Program represents a significant opportunity for those looking for additional tax savings boost.
 While there are still several questions and issues that need to be considered, the temporary regulations provide essential insights.
 If you have questions about the program or what the proposed regulations mean for your situation, Hanson & Co. can help.
 For additional information please call us at 303-388-1010 or click here to contact us.
 We look forward to speaking with you soon.